Naitzirch/Naitzirch/README.md

 ## Hi there 👋
 I'm Naitzirch or Nait for short.
-I'm 23 years old and currently I'm a Computer Science student at LIACS.
+I'm a 23 year old Computer Science graduand and currently Physics undergraduate at TU Delft.

-- 🔭 I’m currently working on a screen sharing web app
+- 🔭 I’m currently working on a minecraft map?
-- 🌱 I’m currently learning WebRTC
+- 🌱 I’m currently learning about minecraft datapacks
 - 💬 Ask me about compilers?
 - 📫 You can reach me at:
   - Email: naitzirch@gmail.com